frederic-perez/AmE-dictionary/data/idioms.md

 __wreak havoc__ :three: (wreaked havoc) To cause a lot of problems.
 __write (one’s) own ticket__ :two::hammer:
 __write someone or something off__
-__writing on the wall, the__ :two: An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
+__writing on the wall, the__ :four: An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
 __written all over (one’s) face__ Evident by one’s facial expression.
 Said of one’s emotions or inner thoughts. _Jenny said she wasn’t scared before we went into the haunted house, but terror was written all over her face._
 __x, y, and z__ _n_ A figure of speech used when making a hypothetical argument or example. _Well, I could say, “God doesn’t exist because of X, Y and Z.”_
 __X’s and O’s__ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one’s team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
 The term often refers to the plays themselves. _That coach is great with the x’s and o’s, but the team’s execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x’s and o’s of the budget._ __3__ Kisses and hugs.